-The spatial distribution (in 5°x5° grid cells) of the catch of the same 3 shark species by set type for the large-vessel purse-seine fishery is presented in Figure J-3c to provide an indication of current (i.e., 2023) and past (average of the last 5 years; 2018-2022) spatial catch dynamics.
-Catches of silky shark were widely distributed across the EPO, but primarily in the 10°N to 10°S latitudinal band, occurred mostly in floating-object sets and catches were slightly higher east of about 120°W in 2023 compared to the 5-year average between the equator and 10°N. Catches of oceanic whitetip shark and smooth hammerhead shark were negligible (i.e., primarily <1 t) in both time periods and their catch distributions were reduced in 2023 compared to the 5-year average.
-Minimal catches of oceanic whitetip were observed south of the equator and west of 140°W in 2023, primarily in floating object sets, with no catches >1 t in the 5-year average.
-For the smooth hammerhead shark, minimal catches were observed east of 100°W along the equator and off South America in 2023 while only two locations (~7°S and 87°W; ~2°N and 97°W) had catches slightly above 1 t during the 5-year average.
+The spatial distribution (in 5°x5° grid cells) of the catch of the same 3 shark species by set type for the large-vessel purse-seine fishery is presented in Figure J-3c to provide an indication of current (i.e., 2024) and past (average of the last 5 years; 2019-2023) spatial catch dynamics.
+Catches of silky shark were widely distributed across the EPO, but primarily in the 10°N to 10°S latitudinal band and occurred mostly in floating-object sets.
+Silky shark catches were slightly lower in 2024 compared to the 5-year average throughout the EPO with the exception of higher catches in unassociated sets off the coast of southern Mexico in 2024.
+Catches of oceanic whitetip shark and smooth hammerhead shark were mostly negligible (i.e., primarily <1 t) in both time periods.
+Minimal catches of oceanic whitetip shark were observed in two locations from floating-object sets in 2024 (5°N-10°N, 140°W-150°W and 10°S-15°S, 125°W-135°W), with no catches >1 t in the 5-year average.
+For the smooth hammerhead shark, minimal catches (>1 t) were observed east of 85°W and south of 10°S off South America in 2024 while catches >1 t were observed east of 100°W along the equator and south of 5°S off South America during the 5-year average.

-The limited observer data from small purse-seine vessels showed 30 t of silky shark, 3 t of scalloped hammerhead and 3 t of smooth hammerhead were caught in floating-object sets in 2023, while catches of other shark species or species groups (7 taxa) were minimal ( $\leq 1$ t) (Table J-8).
+The limited observer data from small purse-seine vessels showed 29 t of silky shark and 3 t of scalloped hammerhead were caught in floating-object sets in 2024, while catches of other shark species or species groups (5 taxa) were minimal ( $\leq 1$ t) (Table J-8).

-The minimum catches derived only from observer data for sharks caught by longline in 2022 are presented in Table J-4b (see section 2.2 and BYC-10 INF-D for uncertainties and data gaps in longline data).
-Blue shark was by far the most frequently caught shark species in this dataset with nearly 17,000 interactions in 2022 (98% of interactions resulted in mortalities), followed by silky shark with nearly 3,000 animals (99% resulting in mortalities).
-Under the disposition criteria described in Table J-4b, 97% of interactions resulted in mortalities and species groups reported by observers.
+The minimum catches derived only from the reported observer data for sharks caught by longline in 2023 are presented in Table J-4b (see section 2.2 and BYC-10 INF-D for uncertainties and data gaps in longline data).
+Blue shark was by far the most frequently caught shark species in this dataset with 4,508 interactions and 4,179 mortalities in 2023, followed by the crocodile shark with 545 interactions and 152 mortalities (~28%), the shortfin mako shark with 225 interactions, which all resulted in mortalities, bigeye thresher shark with 119 interactions and 111 mortalities (93%) and velvet dogfish with 115 interactions and 106 mortalities (92%).
+Less than 100 interactions were reported for all other shark taxa.
+Under the disposition criteria described in Table J-4b, ~86% of interactions with all sharks reported by observers resulted in mortalities.

-The artisanal longline fisheries of the coastal CPCs seasonally target sharks, tunas, billfishes and dorado (Coryphaena hippurus), and some of these vessels are similar to industrial longline fisheries in that they operate in areas beyond national jurisdictions (Martínez-Ortiz et al. 2015).
+The artisanal longline fisheries of the coastal CPCs seasonally target sharks, tunas, billfishes and dorado (Coryphaena hippurus), and some of these vessels are similar to industrial longline fisheries in that they operate in areas beyond national jurisdictions (Martínez-Ortiz et al. 2015, SAC-16-09).
 However, essential shark data from these longline fisheries are often lacking, and therefore conventional stock assessments and/or stock status indicators cannot be produced (see data challenges outlined in SAC-07-06b(iii)).
+In 2025, a document describing proposed fleet characteristics to define three categories of longline fisheries was produced (SAC-16-09) to address a recommendation by the EBWG (see SAC-15-15 "Fleet Characteristics").
+These proposed classifications of longline fleets included (1) large-scale longline, (2) medium-scale longline and (3) small-scale fisheries of coastal States.
+Adoption of these proposed classifications is essential for the appropriate development of IATTC documents, research planning, management decisions and measures, and for providing clarity and guidance to CPCs, data handlers, scientists, policy makers and all relevant stakeholders.